| |

 Ingredients

-• 2 to 4 tablespoons sugar, depending on the sweetness of the cookies
+• 1 to 2 tbsp sugar (optional), depending on the sweetness of the cookies

 Instructions

 • Put the cookie crumbs in a mixing bowl.
-Add the sugar and melted butter, mixing well until the crumbs are well coated with the butter.
+Add the sugar (if using) and melted butter, mixing well until the crumbs are well coated with the butter.

-• Press the crumbs into the pie pan and firmly press them into the bottom and up the sides.
-This will give your pie a sturdy base when it’s chilled or baked.
+• Press the crumbs into a 9-inch pie pan, firmly pressing them into the bottom and up the sides.
+This will give your pie a sturdy base when it's chilled or baked.

-• You can either chill the crust before filling or bake it in a 350 F oven for 8 to 10 minutes.
+• You can either chill the crust before filling it, or bake it at 350°F for 8 to 10 minutes.

 Nutrition